Pugnatorr/ReportShield/README.md

 | Families & Caretakers | Low | Mid | Low | None |

 Analysis of Ethical Risks:

 Uses (High Privacy Risk): Since reports are anonymous, if the encryption fails then the user’s identity will be vulnerable to theft.
 Law Enforcement (High Violation of Rights Risk): If reports have misinformation or are outright false then it could lead to wrongful arrests.
 Social Media Platforms (High Conflicting Interest Risk): The platforms may have to pay extra for the use of report shield and in content moderation.

 **1.C.1.4 OKR 1 Ethical Safeguards**
-To reduce risk Report Sheild will implement these ethical safeguards.
+To reduce risk Report Shield will implement these ethical safeguards.
 1).
 Data Encryption & Privacy Protection
-End-To-End Encryption: Report Sheild will use encryption to ensure reports are anonymous.
+End-To-End Encryption: Report Shield will use encryption to ensure reports are anonymous.
 Anonymous reporting: No personal information is stored by the program ensuring the report is anonymous.
 2).
 False Report Prevention System:
 Reports flagged as spam or harmful will be viewed by human moderators before being sent to platforms or law enforcement.
 3).
 Bias Free Usability Testing
 The 1,000 test users will be selected from all genders, races, ages, sexual orientations to ensure diversity and inclusivity.
 4).
 Oversight
-Report Sheild ethics board will be established it will have:
+Report Shield ethics board will be established it will have:
 - Cybersecurity professionals
 - Advocacy group representatives for mental health and cyberbullying organizations
 - Social media company representatives.
 Measuring Effectiveness
 Audit Logs: Regular auditsensure encrypted data remains safe and unexposed.
 User Feedback Surveys: Continual collection of user input regarding experience, engagement, privacy, and safety.
-Independent Evaluations: Cybersecurity firms to review Report Sheild’s practices on a quarterly basis.
+Independent Evaluations: Cybersecurity firms to review Report Shield’s practices on a quarterly basis.

 **1.C.2.1 OKR 2 Objective and Key Result**